charlesmchen/WeView2/designPhilosophy.md

 * _Lower the learning curve_.
 Keep the barrier to entry low and ensure that the library is easy to master through conceptual simplicity, comments and documentation.
 * _Focus on maintainability_.
 Bend over backwards to allow users to write terse, readable code.
 Avoid boilerplate by providing convenience accessors and factory methods.
 Enable chaining by having all setters and configuration methods return a reference to the receiver.
 * _Prioritize developer time_.
 Provide convenience accessors, factory methods etc. to make common tasks easier.
+* _Keep it simple_.
+WeView 2's design embraces simplicity so that it is easy to understand and work with.

 <!-- TEMPLATE END -->